ropensci-archive/roweb2/content/blog/2017-11-10-rprofile-mara-averick.md

 KO: Whoa that’s awesome.

 MA: I’ve also never not finished a book in my life.
-It’s one of my rules, I’m I’m really strict about it.
+It’s one of my rules, I’m really strict about it.

 KO: That’s a lot of pressure!